NegatioN/BattleRiteStats/_characters/bakko.md

       icon: 84ba51168b08df3489362e3a9be59704
       name: Adrenaline Slam
       type: offense
-    - color: pink
+    - color: red
-      description: Shield Dash inflicts 25 Snare for 2.5.
-Pushing an enemy into a wall deals 6 bonus damage.
+      description: War Shout increases attack speed of War Axe and Blood Axe by 33% and movement speed by 20 for 4.
-      icon: 84ba51168b08df3489362e3a9be59704
+      icon: b778ec70cf3198442a522a40aefd88df
-      name: Dizzying Dash
+      name: Rampage
-      type: control
+      type: offense
     - color: teal
       description: Bulwark can be recast to use Shield Bash.
 It deals 6 damage and inflicts 40 Weaken for 2.